Firefighter-owned Osage brewery making California IPA to benefit wildfire victims

-OSAGE -- On Giving Tuesday Nov.
-27, the owner/operators of Limestome Brewers in Osage began brewing an IPA designed by a northern California brewery to raise money for wildfire victims.
+OSAGE — On Giving Tuesday Nov.
+27, the owner/operators of Limestone Brewers in Osage began brewing an IPA designed by a northern California brewery to raise money for wildfire victims.

 Josh Olson and Tony Wynohrad are doing a one-time brew of Sierra Nevada Brewing Co.’s Resilience Butte County Proud IPA.